-GOAL 5.1 PROVIDE AND EXPAND A RANGE OF ACTIVE AND PASSIVE OPEN SPACES WITHIN THE TOWN
+GOAL 5.1 PROVIDE AND EXPAND A RANGE OF ACTIVE AND PASSIVE OPEN SPACES WITHIN THE TOWN OF WELLTON

-- Policy 5.1.1 As population increases, the Town of Wellton support continues to maintain existing facilities and levels of service, including the provision of active parks at a ratio of 3.15 acres per 1,000 residents. - Policy 5.1.2 The Town of Wellton supports the expansion and promotion of special events and festivals, such as the Pioneer Day Parade and Fiesta and the Wellton-Mohawk Tractor Rodeo that are focused around unique interests and that support tourism opportunities as well as events such as movie nights and concerts at the parks. - Policy 5.1.3 The Town of Wellton will continue to expand the types of special events to capitalize on the Town's access to natural resources and wildlife areas.
-These could include seasonal events focused on wildlife attracted to the Gila River and the surrounding mountains or running events along canals within the Town.
+- Policy 5.1.1 As population increases, the Town of Wellton support continues to maintain existing facilities and levels of service, including the provision of active parks at a ratio of 3.15 acres per 1,000 residents. - Policy 5.1.2 The Town of Wellton supports the expansion and promotion of special events and festivals, such as the Pioneer Day Parade and Fiesta and the Wellton-Mohawk Tractor Rodeo that are focused around unique interests and that support tourism opportunities as well as events such as movie nights and concerts at the parks. - Policy 5.1.3 The Town of Wellton will continue to expand the types of special events to capitalize on the Town of Wellton's access to natural resources and wildlife areas.
+These could include seasonal events focused on wildlife attracted to the Gila River and the surrounding mountains or running events along canals within the Town of Wellton.

-GOAL 5.2 CONNECT PARKS AND OPEN SPACES TO ONE ANOTHER AND PROVIDE CONNECTIVITY FOR ALL LOCAL.
-NATIONAL.
-AND REGIONAL TRAILS
+GOAL 5.2 CONNECT PARKS AND OPEN SPACES TO ONE ANOTHER AND PROVIDE CONNECTIVITY FOR ALL LOCAL, NATIONAL, AND REGIONAL TRAILS

-- Policy 5.2.1 For all new development, the Town of Wellton encourages the provision of trail access to and between recreation facilities and open spaces. - Policy 5.2.3 The Town of Wellton will ensure that new development preserves existing wildlife corridors through wide roadway setbacks or along natural washes within developments. - Policy 5.2.3 The Town of Wellton supports provision of access to trails via creating new trailheads at parks, open space areas, and other locations within the Town.
+- Policy 5.2.1 For all new development, the Town of Wellton encourages the provision of trail access to and between recreation facilities and open spaces. - Policy 5.2.2 The Town of Wellton will coordinate with the AZGFD to ensure that new development preserves existing wildlife corridors through wide roadway setbacks or along natural washes within developments. - Policy 5.2.3 The Town of Wellton supports provision of access to trails via creating new trailheads at parks, open space areas, and other locations within the Town of Wellton.